CodebuffAI/codebuff/common/src/db/schema.knowledge.md

    - Create `web/src/app/referrals/page.tsx` for users to view and manage referrals
    - Update `web/src/app/onboard/page.tsx` to handle referral codes during sign-up

+3. UI Components

+   - displaying referral information
+   - sharing referral code
+   - regenerating referral code
+   - inputting referral link/code manually

-3. API Routes
+4. API Routes

    - Create `web/src/app/api/referrals/route.ts` for referral-related operations
    - Implement security measures to prevent system abuse:
      a.
 Add validation to prevent self-referrals:
      - Check if the referred user ID is different from the referrer's ID
      - Reason: Prevents users from gaining benefits by referring themselves
        b.
 Limit each referral code to be used 5 times:
      - Keep a count of successful referrals for each code
      - Reject referrals once the limit is reached
      - Reason: Prevents a single code from being overused, encouraging wider distribution
        c.
 Implement rate limiting for referral code generation:
      - Use a local cache that clears daily
      - Limit the number of codes a user can generate per day
      - Reason: Prevents spam and abuse of the referral system
    - Implementation tips:
      - Use a middleware or decorator for rate limiting
-     - Store referral counts in the database
      - Implement atomic operations for updating referral counts to handle concurrent requests
+   - Update user quota when a referral is successful
    - Important: Implement these security measures in the GET method of the referrals API route
      - Reason: Ensures ongoing validation of referrals, not just at the point of creation
      - Helps maintain system integrity by constantly checking for potential abuse

-4. Backend Logic

-   - Implement logic to update user quota when a referral is successful

 5. Constants